Cyber Monday may be over, but great prices are here to stay.

 Butterfly-shaped mat takes up little space; easily stow it away or pack it in a suitcase.
 Addresses foot pain in heel, ball, or toes.
 Inexpensive.
 Some find plantar fasciitis relief.

 If you have tender or sensitive feet, you'll want to ease yourself onto this mat slowly.

-Mat and pillow set with acupressure points for therapy and relief.
-Inexpensive.
+A mat and pillow set with acupressure points for therapy and relief.
+Inexpensive price point.